By Andrew Osmond.

 The 2010s have been the decade of dark transformations in anime.
 There were monstrous metamorphoses in the decade’s most iconic manga franchise, Attack on Titan, but such elements have also motored three more horror stories, fables of extreme alienation, which all start the same way.
 A youth living a normal life in modern Japan is horrified to undergo a terrible transformation.
 His body turns monstrous, predatory, carnivorous, instantly alienating him from humanity.
 In all three stories, he can “pass” as an ordinary human, but the authorities are forever hunting him down.
 And he walks in a second world, a hidden society of beings that are terrifying, nightmarish… and now his kin.

 The three stories are Parasyte, Ajin: Demi-Human and Tokyo Ghoul.
 All three originated as popular manga; they’ve all spawned TV anime series, made by different studios in contrasting styles; and they’ve been made into live-action cinema films.
 The Tokyo Ghoul and Ajin movies opened only a couple of months apart in Japan, enjoying strong reviews and box-office.
-Now Tokyo Ghoul hits British cinemas for one day only on 31st January, courtesy of Anime Limited.
+Now following a one day only release in cinemas earlier this year, Tokyo Ghoul arrives on Blu-ray and DVD from 7th July, courtesy of Anime Limited.

 In Ghoul, the unlucky youth is college student Ken Kaneki (Masataka Kubota).
 Despite being chronically shy even by Japanese standards, Ken manages to connect with a beautiful girl his age, Rize (Yu Aoi).
 After a blissfully happy date, he escorts her home like a gentleman, which is when she turns into a tentacled monster and tries to eat him.
 In horror terms, this terrific scene plays like a gender-swapped vampire flick.
 For anime fans, it feels like female payback for Overfiend (Rize’s engorged tentacles throb with blood).